klausbegnis/AttitudeEstimationExam/README.md

 ### Compiling the code

-To compile the code a compiler installed is needed, such as `gcc` or Visual Studio's `cl`.
+To compile the code, a compiler such as `gcc` or Visual Studio's `cl` must be installed.

-To compile using Visual Studio's compiler, first, open the developer's prompt, it can be `CMD Prompt` or `PowerShell`, acess the repositorie directory and then perform the following command:
+To compile using Visual Studio's compiler, first open the developer command prompt.
+This can be either the `CMD Prompt` or `PowerShell`.
+Then, acess the repositorie directory and perform the following command:

 ```console
 cl /EHsc AttitudeEstimationExam.cpp LogReader.cpp
 ```

-This command will compile the program, some warnings may appear, deppending on the compiler's version.
+This command will compile the program.
+Depending on the version of the compiler, some warnings may appear.

 The output executable will be named as `AttitudeEstimationExam.exe`.

-If `gcc` will be used, in any console type:
+If `gcc` will be used, type in any console:

 ```console
 gcc AttitudeEstimationExam.c LogReader.c